Photography Tip: How to

 directly from the source or from closer to the source.
 Also, see

-if a camera records in mono or in stereo.
+if a camera records in mono or stereo.
 Choose a camera that offers

-Hi Quality audio in and ability to record in 16 bit instead of 12
+Hi Quality audio and the ability to record in 16-bit instead of 12

 bit or 8 bit.